PlaidCloud/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 ```

 {{< note >}}
-Depending on the way your Kubernetes cluster is deployed and how the API server is
+Depending on the way your PlaidCloud cluster is deployed and how the API server is
 started, you may need to apply the settings in different ways.
 For example, you may
 have to modify the systemd unit file if the API server is deployed as a systemd
-service, you may modify the manifest file for the API server if Kubernetes is deployed
+service, you may modify the manifest file for the API server if PlaidCloud is deployed
 in a self-hosted way.
 {{< /note >}}

 ## How do I turn off an admission controller?

-The Kubernetes API server flag `disable-admission-plugins` takes a comma-delimited list of admission control plugins to be disabled, even if they are in the list of plugins enabled by default.
+The PlaidCloud API server flag `disable-admission-plugins` takes a comma-delimited list of admission control plugins to be disabled, even if they are in the list of plugins enabled by default.

 ```shell
 kube-apiserver --disable-admission-plugins=PodNodeSelector,AlwaysDeny ...